-The Standards listed in OCP's Code of Ethics are not intended to provide an exhaustive or definitive list of ethical behaviours and attitudes required of members.
-Members do not justify unethical behaviour by rationalizing that such behaviour is not expressly prohibited in a Standard of this Code.
+The standards listed in OCP's Code of Ethics are not intended to provide an exhaustive or definitive list of ethical behaviours and attitudes required of registrants.
+Registrants do not justify unethical behaviour by rationalizing that such behaviour is not expressly prohibited in a standard of this Code.

-The College holds members accountable for adhering to the Code of Ethics and will inquire into allegations of a breach of the Code of Ethics and take appropriate action(s) in relation to the severity of the breach.
+The College holds registrants accountable for adhering to the Code of Ethics and will inquire into allegations of a breach of the Code of Ethics and take appropriate action(s) in relation to the severity of the breach.